Therese, Côte d’Ivoire cocoa farmer

 When I am selling through CAVA co-op, the price is respected.
 In addition, the co-op is in charge of the treatment, they provide pesticides, they provide boots, they provide machetes, they even provide cash money to the farmers so that they can handle the farms, this is called the Premium and I really appreciate that.

-$52M+ generated in Fairtrade Premium for cocoa farmers last year
+$160M+ generated in Fairtrade Premium for cocoa farmers in the last 3 years

 See the impact